 This class should be used in one of the following ways:

-1. As a junior secretarial level where incumbents would gain the knowledge of the total office operation necessary to perform successfully at the full working Secretary 2 level.
-Although the job functions may be similar in both the Secretary 1 and 2 classes, an incumbent would not move to the Secretary 2 level until he/she had demonstrated solid job content knowledge and the ability to perform the full range of duties required of the Secretary 2.
+As a junior secretarial level where incumbents would gain the knowledge of the total office operation necessary to perform successfully at the full working Secretary 2 level.
+Although the job functions may be similar in both the Secretary 1 and 2 classes, an incumbent would not move to the Secretary 2 level until they had demonstrated solid job content knowledge and the ability to perform the full range of duties required of the Secretary 2.

-2. In a support capacity within a secretarial function where accountability for the total secretarial function rests with a higher level employee.
+In a support capacity within a secretarial function where accountability for the total secretarial function rests with a higher level employee.

 See addendum for differentiators between the Secretarial and General Clerical job series.

 Works under the general supervision of an employee of higher grade in the performance of routine tasks; receives closer supervision when performing more advanced tasks.

 May have lead responsibilities over lower level clerical employees as assigned.

 Performs a variety of secretarial duties as described in the following areas: